|Final Reporting Instructions|

 III.
 Selection process:

 a.
-A three-person committee, of UF faculty and staff, will judge the proposals based upon the criteria listed above.
+A three-person committee of UF faculty and staff judge the proposals based upon the criteria listed above.

 b.
-The best proposals will be invited to give a short presentation to the selection committee, with the opportunity for questions.
+The best proposals are invited to give a short presentation to the selection committee, with the opportunity for questions.

 c.
-The most promising and feasible project proposal will be awarded up to $5,000 to pursue its implementation.
+The most promising and feasible project proposals are awarded up to $5,000 to pursue implementation.

 IV.
 Note to applicants:

-Your project proposal application should demonstrate a thorough well thought out project that will make a positive impact on a local community.
-Your project should demonstrate a level of creativity and social entrepreneurship, utilizing a productive team effort to achieve clear goals.
+Project proposal applications demonstrate a thorough, well-thought-out project that makes a positive impact on a local community.
+Project should demonstrate a level of creativity and social entrepreneurship, utilizing a productive team effort to achieve clear goals.
 This is not easy to achieve, nor should be taken lightly.
-It is recommended that you schedule a meeting with Dr. Kevin Baron at the Graham Center to consult with prior to submitting a proposal.

 The Civic Innovators Project (formerly known as H3C) is funded by the Bob Graham Center for Public Service at the University of Florida and overseen by the Bob Graham Center and the UF Division of Students Affairs.